Clinical trials glossary

 Randomised controlled trial (RCT): a trial in which participants are randomly assigned to one of two or more treatment arms of a clinical trial (see ‘treatment arm’).
 This is usually done by computer, so that each group has a similar mix of people of different ages, sexes and states of health.

-Recruitment target: the number of participants who need to be recruited for the trial in the UK.
+Recruitment target: the number of participants who need to be enrolled in the trial in the UK.

-Sample size: the number of participants in a clinical trial.
+Sample size: the number of participants required to take part in a clinical trial to ensure enough data is collected to make the trial results meaningful.

 Screening: the first official assessment for a participant in a trial, where it is checked if the participant meets all of the inclusion and exclusion criteria.

 Therapeutic category: the type of treatment or therapy being studied.
-A therapy could range from a medication addressing a particular characteristic of CF to a device or activity, ie exercise.
+A therapy could range from a medication addressing a particular characteristic of CF to a device or activity, i.e. exercise.
+Examples of CF study therapeutic categories include Anti-Infectives (e.g. medications to treat infections), Restore CFTR Function (e.g. for trials investigating the effectiveness of new CFTR modulator medications) and Genetic Therapies (e.g. treatments which target the genetic cause of CF).

 Trial site: the CF centre or other establishment at which the clinical trial takes place – multi-site trials are conducted at more than one CF centre.